cleygraf/paas/src/talk-track.md

 During this session, PaaS stands for Presentation as a Service!!

-- Our idea is to build the slides from markdown files with the help of GitLab and Google Cloud.
+- Our idea is to build this slides from markdown files with the help of GitLab and Google Cloud.
 We will finally publish the slides to production using Cloud Run and you can access them right now.

 --------------------------------------------------------------------------